Skip to main content

 Contents:

-Digital material, see Microforms staff for access.
+Digital material available, see Microforms staff for access.

 Contains the correspondence (February 5, 1780 - August 11, 1787) between the British secretary of state responsible for the colonies and the governor of Jamaica, with various types of documents written by others included as enclosures, such as reports, petitions, and military returns.
 Much of it relates to Britain's interests in and military focus on the Spanish territories in Central America, and those involved and affected - its settlers along the Mosquito Shore and the island of Roatan in the Bay of Honduras, as well as the native inhabitants.
 Jamaicans' concerns about island security and effects of devastating hurricanes are also documented.